Best Fantastical Alternatives in 2026: 9 Apps Tested

 What is the best Fantastical alternative for Mac?

 BusyCal is the best one-time purchase Mac alternative with deeper calendar functionality.
 Apple Calendar is the best free Mac option.
-Aftertone is the best Mac option if you want productivity intelligence beyond calendar management — native task management, Focus Screen, and AI weekly reports on how your schedule is actually performing.
+Aftertone is the best Mac option if you want productivity intelligence beyond calendar management — native task management, Focus Screen, and AI weekly and daily reports on how your schedule is actually performing.

 No headings found on page